Bhargavi-ng/PyBer_Analysis/README.md

 # PyBer_Analysis
 Project to analyze all the rideshare data from January to early May of 2019

-## Overview of the analysis: Explain the purpose of the new analysis.
+## Overview of the analysis:

-The purpose of the new analysis is well defined.
-(3 pt)
+The purpose of this project is to perform exploratory analysis of Pyber ride-sharing data by city type and create multiple-line graph that shows the total weekly fares for each city type.

 ## Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.